GalaX1us/2DBinPacking/README.md

 ### Hybrid Genetic Algorithm

-We implemented the **Hybrid Genetic Algorithm** proposed in the paper *"A Hybrid Genetic Algorithm for the 2D Guillotine Cutting Problem"* ([original paper](https://www.sciencedirect.com/science/article/pii/S1877050913003980?ref=pdf_download&fr=RR-2&rr=886d22872d9e189c)), to which we added new features to handle rotation and the guillotine cut property, as well as mutations.
+We implemented the **Hybrid Genetic Algorithm** proposed in the paper *"A Hybrid Genetic Algorithm for the 2D Guillotine Cutting Problem"*[^2] ([original paper](https://www.sciencedirect.com/science/article/pii/S1877050913003980?ref=pdf_download&fr=RR-2&rr=886d22872d9e189c)), to which we added new features to handle rotation and the guillotine cut property, as well as mutations.

 ### Tabu Search Algorithm